dario-ramos/nd-assessment-tools/docs/dev_journal.md

 Also, I want to start as vanilla as possible, that is without external libraries or frameworks.
 Then, I will introduce them.
 This is mostly for myself, so that I can better understand the basics.

 Got the PHP hello world running using Apache 2.
 Documented the process in the README, in the "Development environment setup" section.

+## 2025-11-21

+Pivoted to using Laravel as a full-stack framework for developing both frontend and backend.
+Watched a Laravel bootcamp course on YouTube, installed all the dependencies and created a working Laravel hello world app.
+Documented the whole process in README.md.